mercurius-js/mercurius/docs/federation.md

 #### Batched Queries to services

-To fully leverage the DataLoader pattern a Gateway assumes that can send a request with batched queries to its services.
+To fully leverage the DataLoader pattern we can tell the Gateway which of its services support [batched queries](batched-queries.md).
-This configuration can be disabled if the service doesn't support batched queries instead.
+In this case the service will receive a request body with an array of queries to execute.
+Enabling batched queries for a service that doesn't support it will generate errors.

 ```js